SujithKumar-Codes/AlertVision---Abandoned-Object-Detection-System/README.md

 - If no person is nearby, a timer starts.

-- If the person returns, ResNet50 checks if it's the same one.
+- If the person returns, OSNet checks if it’s the same one.

 - The timer resets if matched, else the object is flagged as abandoned.